African Hospitality Feasibility Studies & Market Entry in Africa for 2026

 Question from: Gaetano Batanyenda - Project Finance Analyst, Kampala Uganda

-Example: A leading pan-African investment firm required a study for a 200-room city hotel that included a detailed analysis of the local corporate headquarters' growth plans and secured Letters of Intent from two multinationals, which became the cornerstone of the project's bankability.
+Example: A leading pan-African investment firm commissioned a specialized hospitality consultancy to produce a feasibility study for a 200-room city hotel.
+The consultancy firm produced a comprehensive study that included a detailed analysis of local corporate headquarters' growth plans.
+Based on the meticulously prepared study, the investment firm was able to secure Letters of Intent from two multinationals, which became the cornerstone of the project's bankability.

 Gaetano, access insights related to your question...